"I refuse to be cancelled": Crowds turn out to see Katie Hopkins in Rugby

 Cars beeped their horns as her fans cheered and had selfies outside the Newbold Road venue as Katie declared: “I refuse to be cancelled.”

+When asked to address the accusation that her stage act was based on racist and homophobic language, she described such questions as ridiculous and undeserving of an answer.
+When pressed further and informed that these accusations figured prominently in readers' responses, she refused to comment further.

-She said last night: “I don't have a fight or disagreement I just wanted to do the show that I promised I was going to do.
+She told the crowd: “I don't have a fight or disagreement, I just wanted to do the show that I promised I was going to do.

 “I refuse to be cancelled and I refuse for my audience to be treated this way.